 Sometimes, in order to get our upbow on the beat (to favour our spiccato crossings) we may need to put a little slur in somewhere to turn the bowings around:

-The bowing complications get worse when we try to coordinate bowings with violins and violas.
+The bowing complications worsen when we try to coordinate bowings with violins and violas.
 Because they hold their instruments upside-down (with respect to cellists and bassists) the bowing situation for bouncing string-crossings is the absolute reverse.
-While we need an up bow on the lower string in order to achieve the clockwise hand rotation, they need an up bow on the higher string to achieve this same rotation.
+While we need an upbow on the lower string in order to achieve the clockwise hand rotation, they need an upbow on the higher string to achieve this same rotation.

 Especially when a crossing is in the opposite direction to where the bow wants to go, we really need to make double the effort in order to control the crossing and part of that effort is in knowing which way the bow is going on the crossing (downbow or upbow).
-Spiccato crossing exercises in 9/8 time are useful in this regard because of the alternation of bow directions and beat accents.
+Spiccato crossing exercises in 9/8 time are helpful in this regard because of the alternation of bow directions and beat accents.
 We can improvise a huge variety of 9/8 note patterns, on any doublestop sequence.
 In the following example we are using a scale in doublestopped sixths as our base material: